 Support to China

 In 1936, Chiang strengthened his anti-Japanese feelings following increased Japanese military actions and the dismantling of the Kuomintang Congress and Nationalist Party.
 He ultimately announced his determination to combat the Japanese military and lead Chinese military forces against them.
 By December 1936, Chiang had gained the support of the Chinese population and was widely viewed as the national leader of China.
 During the same time, the Japanese Government assigned Ambassador Shigeru Kawagoe to China to open negotiations.
 Even though both China and Japan had become militarily engaged, diplomatic discussions and negotiations between the two countries continued in an attempt to reach peaceful alternatives.
-Kawagoe started with a list of demands requested of China.
+Kawagoe started with a list of demands requested from China.
 These demands included allowing a commercial airline between China and Japan, cooperating in controlling Korean revolutionaries and anti-Japanese activities, and hiring Japanese advisers.
 The claims and counterclaims discussed between China and Japan became the foundation for their new relationship.
 Negotiations and diplomacy addressed and assessed the relations and demands between Chinese and Japanese authorities.
 China agreed to reform its tariffs by putting pressure on smugglers and accepting Japanese advisers.
 Despite intentions from the Chinese to cooperate and negotiate with Japan, Chiang Kai-shek and the Chinese population had grown stronger in their determination to endure and withstand the Japanese military.
 First, Japan’s constant acts of aggression slowly unified and reinforced the national identity and goals of the Chinese population.
-The Chinese national force strengthened and became more organized due to the rising anti-Japanese attitude and a passionate hatred towards the Japanese.
+The Chinese national force strengthened and became more organized due to the rising anti-Japanese attitude and a passionate hatred toward the Japanese.
 These feelings under a strong leader led to a surge of self-confidence in China’s own strength and capability.

 U.S Aid to China during WW2. photo from Britannica